Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Introduction

+The original Bierens' statistics \citep{Bierens:82,bierens1990consistent} are designed for consistent specification tests of a parametric null regression model against nonparametric regression alternatives.
+See, e.g., \citet{deJong,Andrews:97,ICM:1997,Stinchcombe:White,Chen:Fan,fan2000consistent,Lavergne:2008} for earlier various extensions of Bierens' consistent tests of parametric, semiparametric null against nonparametric alternatives in regression settings. \citet{Horowitz:2006} is perhaps the first to extend \citet{Bierens:82}'s integrated conditional moment (ICM) statistic to test a null of a parametric IV regression $E[Y-f(X,\theta_0)|W]=0$ (with $X\neq W$) against a nonparametric IV regression alternative.
+Our motivation is different as we are concerned about testing the null hypothesis regarding $\theta_0$ in \eqref{eq:CM model}, assuming that the underlying IV model \eqref{eq:CM model} is correctly specified while some of the conditioning instruments $W_i$ could be irrelevant.

+Recently, \citet{Antoine:Lavergne} leveraged \citet{Bierens:82}'s ICM statistic to develop an inference procedure for a finite-dimensional parameter of interest within a linear IV regression framework.
+The first arXiv version of our work is contemporaneous with theirs and shares the same objective of obtaining more informative confidence sets for $\theta_0$ using conditional instruments, accommodating weak IV scenarios.
+Importantly, our tests are based on \citet{bierens1990consistent}'s maximum statistic, whereas the tests of \citet{Antoine:Lavergne} are built on \citet{Bierens:82}'s ICM statistic.
+Thus, our tests are complements rather than serving as substitutes, proposing distinct statistics with differing power properties.
+However, our tests demonstrate superior size and power properties compared to those of \citet{Antoine:Lavergne}, particularly as the dimension of irrelevant instruments increases.\footnote{Detailed results of Monte Carlo experiments can be found in an earlier version of this paper, available at \url{https://arxiv.org/pdf/2008.11140v4}.}

 The remainder of the paper is organized as follows.
 In Section \ref{sec:test}, we define the test statistic and describe how to obtain bootstrap $p$-values.
 Section \ref{sec:bootstrap} establishes bootstrap validity.
 In Section \ref{sec:Choice-of-Penalty}, we derive consistency and local power and propose how to calibrate the penalization parameter to optimize the power of the test.
-In Section \ref{sec:subvector}, we extend our method to subvector inference for $\theta_{10}$, for which we use plug-in estimation of $\theta_{20}$, where $\theta_0 = (\theta_{10}, \theta_{20})$.
-Sections \ref{sec:emp1} and \ref{sec:emp2} give two empirical examples and Section \ref{sec:concl} gives concluding remarks.
+In Section \ref{sec:implementation}, we summarize our proposed inference procedure and provide pseudo-code.
+In Section \ref{sec:subvector}, we extend our method to inference for $\theta_{1,0}$, for which we use plug-in estimation of $\theta_{2,0}$, where $\theta_0 = (\theta_{1,0}, \theta_{2,0})$.
+In Sections~\ref{sec:emp2} and ~\ref{sec:mc}, respectively, we present our main empirical example and Monte Carlo experiments based on \citet{yogo2004}.
+Section \ref{sec:concl} gives concluding remarks.
 All the proofs are in Section \ref{sec:proofs}.
+Online Appendix \ref{sec:emp1} gives our supplementary empirical example using data from \citet{SSA:2004}.